How Do You do This?

 I’ll explain everything below the 3 cards, but if you don’t feel like reading that stuff now, and just want to get those cards and get started, here it is.

-1. Get the Amex Business Gold Rewards Card. or
+1. Get the Amex Business Gold Rewards Card.

-3. Get the Amex Starwood Preferred Guest Card.
+3. Get the Amex Starwood Preferred Guest Card. (bottom one is personal card)

 There, if you don’t feel like reading any further right now, those will get you started, with the first one the best one and so on.
 As with any card pay off your balances in full every month to avoid the extra charges.
 If you are bad with credit you probably should not do this!